 Lean Development applies lean principles to software development, focusing on continuous improvement of processes to eliminate waste and optimize how quickly value is delivered.

-Lean development methodology borrows heavily from manufacturing, where “lean” became a process of eliminating “waste” – less human effort, less equipment, less time, and less space.
-This concept was first introduced by Toyota in the Toyota Production System, developed by Japanese engineers Taiichi Ohno and Eiji Toyoda.
+Lean development methodology borrows heavily from manufacturing, where “lean” became a process of removing “waste” – less human effort, less equipment, less time, and less space.
+Toyota introduced this concept in the Toyota Production System, developed by Japanese engineers Taiichi Ohno and Eiji Toyoda.

 The concept of applying Lean to software development is credited to Dr. Robert Chartette in 1993, but it was not until 2003 when these concepts began to gain widespread momentum thanks to the publication of the Lean Software Development by Mary Poppendieck and Tom Poppendieck, a tome which codified the concepts of Lean Software Development (LSD).

-In software development, Lean defines “waste” as manual, inefficient and duplicate processes or procedures, on-site support, software or technology sprawl, repetitive tasks, and other non-value added tasks.
-Lean development is expressed through 7 principles whose focus is on reducing waste and risk while optimizing customer value:
+In software development, Lean defines “waste” as manual, inefficient, and duplicate processes that add no value.
+Lean development is expressed through 7 principles that focus on reducing waste and risk while optimising customer value: